phaserjs/phaser/README.md

 * Loader.preloadSprite had an extra guard added to ensure it didn't try to updateCrop a non-existent sprite (thanks @noidexe #1636)
 * The `TilemapParser` has had its row / column calculations updated to account for margins and and spacing on all sides of the tileset (thanks @zekoff #1642)
 * Any Tile set with alpha !== 1 would cause the whole layer to render incorrectly (thanks @nkholski #1666)
+* P2 Debug Body class: The shape check in draw() needed to check for Convex last, since other shapes (like Rectangle) inherit from Convex (thanks @englercj #1674)
+* P2 Debug Body class: The updateSpriteTransform() function needed to be called from the ctor.
+Otherwise bodies with no sprite (so no postUpdate call) would never be moved to draw in the correct position (thanks @englercj #1674)

 ### Pixi 2.2.7 Bug Fixes